 Up or Down

 They don’t all allow you to apply the octave effect in both directions, and again this decision will be informed by how you intend to use it.
 For those that allow for shifting in both directions, you should carefully test it to ensure that the quality is equal in both directions.
-You may find that a pedal which allows for shifting both up and down does not do so by the same number of octaves.
+You may find that a pedal that allows for shifting both up and down does not do so by the same number of octaves.

 Many will allow you to set a dry/wet ratio (how much of the processed signal is heard alongside the original signal).
 Having this option ensures that you can hear both the original note and the one which is shifted by an octave at the right levels giving you the ability to emphasize one of them at any particular moment.

 Latency and Tracking

 Although not a ‘feature’ as such, it is crucial that you look carefully at how well the pedal tracks your playing.
 If the tracking is poor, then it won’t be suitable for anything other than low tempo music played through a clean channel.
-The better products can handle faster sequences of music and correctly gauge what the output should be.
+A good quality octave

 Latency is similar but refers to what delay there is between playing a note and the output signal.
 If latency is very poor, it can make it difficult to keep in time and may compound any existing issues with tracking inaccuracies.
 This should be your priority, as no amount of additional features will improve a poorly made product.